Sri Srinivasa Perumal Temple – Singapore

 Special Features

-The area around the Perumal Temple was once filled with ponds and vegetable gardens.
-A stream used to lead into the temple and was an important source for devotees to ritually cleanse themselves before beginning worship.
-Inside the temple’s inner courtyard, a well marks the spot where the stream used to flow.
-There is also a Tulasi (basil) plant, the symbolic holy bush.
+- Historical Context: The area around the temple once featured ponds and vegetable gardens, with a stream running through the area that served as a ritual cleansing source for devotees before worship.
+Inside the temple’s inner courtyard, there is a well that marks the spot where the stream once flowed.
+The temple grounds also feature a Tulasi (basil) plant, which holds symbolic importance in Hindu worship.

 Century/Period